sharetribe/flex-docs/src/docs/operator-guides/features/index.md

 ## Multiple languages and currencies

-Flex Template for Web includes default translations for English, Spanish, French and German, but you can easily translate it to the language of your choice.
+Flex Template for Web includes default microcopy for English, Spanish, French and German, but you can easily translate it to the language of your choice.
 With some development work you can make your marketplace multilingual, allowing your users to use it in the language